 Rimac Automobili is a Croatian automaker that began as a hobby out of Mate Rimac’s garage.
 The Croatian founder blew the combustion engine in his BMW 3 series, and replaced it with an electric powertrain.

-Rimac Automobili was founded in 2009, after gaining investor attention.
+The automotive hypercar brand was officially founded in 2009, after gaining investor attention.
 That is where it began developing its first electric sports car, the Rimac Concept_One.

 After debuting in 2011, the Concept_One finally reached production in 2013, although it was scarce.

 The electric powertrain on the Concept_One offers 1,224 horsepower and 1,180 lb-ft of torque.
 The electric hypercar can accelerate from 0–100 km/h (62 mph) in 2.5 seconds and can reach a top speed of 340 km/h (~211 mph).

 The motors are powered by a 90 kWh battery, offering a range of 349 km (217 mi) on a single charge.
 Similar to the Mercedes mentioned above, the C_One is powered by four separate liquid-cooled, electric motors.